 The current wrongful death statutes allow certain family members to sue for the damages related to the loss of a loved one.
 These include the deceased’s spouse, parents, and representatives for the deceased’s estate.
 The spouse is the first person who is legally entitled to file a wrongful death lawsuit.
 They can also bring a suit on behalf of the minor children of the deceased.
-If the victim happened to be single, the surviving parents can file a suit.
+If the victim happened to be single, the surviving parents (NY Times) can file a suit.
 Apart from a spouse, child, or parent, a representative appointed by the probate court can also sue.

 What damages can you sue for?

 In a wrongful death lawsuit, the damages that can be sought typically fall into two main categories: economic damages and non-economic damages.
 The specific types and amounts of damages available vary depending on the jurisdiction and the circumstances of the case.
 Here are some common types of damages that can be sought:

 - Economic Damages: These damages are intended to compensate for the financial losses suffered as a result of the wrongful death.
 They may include:

 - Loss of financial support: This includes the income, benefits, and financial support that the deceased would have provided to the family members had they survived.

 - Loss of services: Compensation for the value of household services, such as childcare, household chores, and maintenance, that the deceased would have provided.